atstp/mine/readme.md

 #### install/config extra info

-the not-so-hairy details: it adds two lines to your shell startup file
+the not-so-hairy details: (what the configure script does)

+add two lines to your shell startup file

     export MINE_LOCATION=~/.mine   # where you cloned the repo function mine () { ${MINE_LOCATION}/mine $@; }

-and adds one line to your global gitignore/excludesfile
+add one rule to your global ignore file

     *_mine_*

 you'll have to restart your termial for the changes to take effect